Bundaberg East - Kalkie

 Recent residential development output has been above average within Bundaberg East - Kalkie when compared nationally

-Bundaberg East - Kalkie has recorded approximately 27 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 138 homes were approved, and a further 16 have been approved in FY-26 so far.
-On average, about 1.8 people moved to the area per dwelling built over these five years, indicating a balanced supply and demand.
-However, this has moderated to 0.8 people per dwelling over the past two financial years, suggesting an improved supply-demand balance.
+Bundaberg East - Kalkie has seen approximately 27 dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 138 homes were approved, with an additional 16 approved in FY-26 so far.
+On average, about 1.8 new residents arrived per year for each new home over these five years.
+However, this has moderated to 0.8 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development